BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 ---

-## Peripheral Circuits of the SRAM Array
+## Peripheral Circuits of the SRAM Array and Integration

 The proposed **16×8 SRAM array** uses several peripheral circuits to ensure reliable addressing, writing, and sensing operations.
 Each circuit is implemented at both the **schematic and layout level** to verify complete physical realization of the memory system.